COVID-19 hospitalizations reach record high again as state celebrates meeting PPE goal

 North Carolina's hospitalizations from coronavirus continue to grow.
 The state now has 774 people currently hospitalized with COVID-19, 35 more than the number reported Monday, setting a record for the fourth time in June.

+With 84 percent of the hospitals reporting in the state, 25 percent of inpatient beds and 17 percent of ICU beds are still available.

-23 more deaths were included in Tuesday's report, bringing the total number of deaths to 1,029 since mid-March.
-The state Department of Health and Human Services reported 15,598 new COVID-19 tests, meaning 535,711 have been completed in total.
-8% of tests are currently positive, slightly lower than Monday's 10%.
+Twenty-three more deaths were included in Tuesday's report, bringing the total number of deaths to 1,029 since mid-March.
+The state Department of Health and Human Services reported it met its testing goal in the last 24 hours, completing 15,598 new COVID-19 tests.
+That means 535,711 have been completed in total since the pandemic began.

-There have been at least 37,160 confirmed cases in the state, an increase of 676 from Monday.
-The state's amount of personal protective equipment has met a 30-day supply for the first time.
+The state has confirmed at least 37,160 confirmed cases of COVID-19; that's an increase of 676 from Monday.

+For the first time since the outbreak began, the state has a full 30-day supply of person protective equipment.

+Six new congregate care facility outbreaks have been reported since Monday -- including two at nursing homes and three at residential care facilities.

 TUESDAY MORNING STORYLINES